2

 3

 • $\begingroup$ Re: "grid noise".
 I don't know if the incompressibility enforced through projection would kill grid noise automatically.
-I'm a compressible pseudospectral guy who thinks an incompressible world necessarily lacking music is no place to live. $\endgroup$ Mar 8, 2014 at 4:20
+I'm a compressible pseudospectral guy who thinks an incompressible world necessarily lacking music is no place to live. $\endgroup$ Commented Mar 8, 2014 at 4:20

 • $\begingroup$ Thanks for the suggestions.
 I think what may be the problem is that I cannot just initialize the velocities as uniform random numbers (scaled between -1 and 1) because if I do that, increasing the resolution never actually helps resolve the initial condition.
 Instead what I have done is to initialize the velocities in spectral space by choosing the energy spectrum. $\endgroup$